How to implement a barcode inventory system

 At this critical stage, when your order volumes are increasing, you need to know how to implement a barcode system for inventory to keep your company scaling.

-This article contains everything you need to know about barcodes, helping you decide if they are something you need and how to implement them into your workflow.
+This article contains everything you need to know about barcode inventory systems, helping you decide if they are something you need and how to implement them into your workflow.

 What are barcodes?